abbbe/b9labs-eth20-proj2/README.md

 ## Initialization

 - Sender/recipient opens dapp and connects it to a ethereum client.
-- Dapp displays live network status, sender address, and balance.
+- Dapp displays live network status, account address, and balance.
 - Dapp shows links to
     - New Remittance,
     - My Remittances,